 NICU follow-up clinic

 The NICU follow-up clinic meets once every week and allows fellows to provide ongoing care of infants after discharge from the NICU.
-The clinic provides an opportunity to evaluate NICU graduates for growth, neurodevelopmental progress and impairment, provide appropriate intervention, and counsel families about ongoing and new medical problems.
+The clinic provides an opportunity to evaluate NICU graduates for growth, neurodevelopmental progress and impairment, provide appropriate intervention and counsel families about ongoing and new medical problems.
 Fellows attend clinic 1-2 times per month when they are not on clinical service.
-We offer three specialty follow-up clinics in which second and third year fellows can participate: neonatal opiod withdrawl syndrome, congenital heart disease, and congenital diaphragmatic hernia.
+We offer three specialty follow-up clinics in which second and third year fellows can participate: neonatal opiod withdrawl syndrome, congenital heart disease and congenital diaphragmatic hernia.

 Fellows in their third year have the opportunity to utilize their accumulated clinical knowledge, teaching and leadership skills in the pre-attending rotation, where they spend two weeks in the NICU serving in an attending role.
 The fellow leads rounds, coordinates the team, makes decisions and documents in the medical record with NICU faculty clinical supervision.